10 Most Popular Horse Breeds and Types of Horses

 Clydesdale

-Towering and majestic, the Clydesdale horse is an iconic symbol of strength and power.
+The Clydesdale horse is an iconic symbol of strength and power.
 Originating in Scotland, it boasts an imposing stature, with a massive build, feathered legs, and proud carriage.
 The Clydesdale excels in heavy draft work and is renowned for its remarkable pulling ability.
-Underneath its imposing exterior lies a docile nature, making it a beloved breed for work and show.
+It’s a beloved breed for work and show, complementing its docile nature.

 At a Glance